Living Benefits

 Critical Illness

-- Health priorities â Child, 20 pay option offers coverage for 29â¯critical illnesses, including 3â¯childhood illnessesð¡.
+- Health priorities â Child, 20 Pay option offers coverage for 29â¯critical illnesses, including 3â¯childhood illnessesð¡.
 It also gives the option of adding 3 additional childhood diseasesð¡to the coverage.

 - Health Priorities provides coverage for all types of cancer.
 Depending on what stage the cancer has progressed to, your client will receive either a partial or total benefit payment.

-- You can add the return on premium on death as an option to your clientâs policy if available.
+- Your clients can add the Return of premium on death option to their policies.
 In the event of death, this option will pay the higher of the following amounts to the beneficiary: the total premiums paid or 25% of the insurance amount.

 - The Executive Health Plan is designed to protect the financial health of a business in the event a key employee is diagnosed with a critical illness.